njh/ir-to-lwrf/README.md

-InfraRed to LightWave RF relay
+Infrared to LightWave RF relay
 ==============================